StephenK90/StephenK90/README.md

 He/Him

 ## ⚡ Fun fact:
-I’m a proud dad of four, a combat logistics Marine, and a lifelong learner who's gone from managing airfield operations in Afghanistan to developing secure websites and cloud apps—one terminal window at a time.
+I’m a proud dad of four, a Marine Corps Veteran, and a lifelong learner who's gone from managing airfield operations in Afghanistan to developing secure websites and cloud apps—one terminal window at a time.